 Six years ago, Google started showing sitelinks for the top results for many queries.
 In a recent Google live experiment, Google started showing expanded sitelinks in search results with tabs above those sitelinks showing categories.
 These experimental results were written about last week by the team at SEO Consult, in the post Google’s New SERP Test: Tabular Mega Sitelinks.

-The continuation patent filing had a fresh new claims section that detailed how Google might interpret the categories of pages for purposes of showing AdSense advertisements.
-That process might not be the exact method that Google might classify pages into categories for purposes of sitelinks, or even for the explicit categories that Google could potentially show in search results to enable searchers to limit the results of their queries based upon clicking on those categories.
-But it does show some possibilities of how Google might classify pages.
+The continuation patent filing had a fresh new claims section that detailed how Google might interpret the web page categories for purposes of showing AdSense advertisements.
+That process might not be the exact method that Google might classify web page categories for purposes of sitelinks, or even for the explicit categories that Google could potentially show in search results to enable searchers to limit the results of their queries based upon clicking on those categories.
+But it does show some possibilities of how Google might classify web pages.

 The patent application is:

 Methods and Apparatus for Serving Relevant Advertisements

 Invented by Jeffrey A. Dean, Georges R. Harik, and Paul Bucheit

 The relevance of advertisements to a user’s interests is improved.
 In one implementation, the content of a web page is analyzed to determine a list of one or more topics associated with that web page.
 An advertisement is considered to be relevant to that web page if it is associated with keywords belonging to the list of one or more topics.